Viktor Tsoi: Rise to fame

-1987 was a breakthrough year for Kino.
-The release of their 6th album Gruppa Krovi (Группа крови) triggered what was then called "Kinomania".
-The open political climate under glasnost allowed Tsoi to make Gruppa Krovi, his most political album, yet it also allowed him to record a sound of music that no one before him had been able to play.
+1987 marked a major turning point for Kino with the release of their 6th album Gruppa krovi (Группа крови), which sparked widespread public devotion known as "Kinomania."
+Benefiting from the cultural shifts of Glasnost, the album allowed the band to record with a polished, spacious production style and sophisticated sound that set a new standard for Soviet rock.

-Most of the tracks on the album were directed at the youth of the Soviet Union, telling them to take control and make changes within the nation; some of the songs addressed the social problems crippling the nation.
-The sound and lyrics of the album made Tsoi a hero among Soviet youth and Kino the most popular rock band ever.
-In the diverse Soviet republics, fans translated his originally Russian lyrics into their native languages as well.
+The album's atmospheric soundscapes and distinct lyrical themes resonated deeply with youth across the Soviet Union, propelling Kino to mainstream prominence.
+Songs from the record were widely shared, and fans across the diverse Soviet republics translated the originally Russian lyrics into their native languages as the band's cultural reach expanded nationwide.

 Over the next few years, Tsoi appeared in several successful movies and also travelled to the United States to promote his films at film festivals.
-Several more albums were released, their themes were once again mostly political, further fueling the band's popularity.
+Several more albums were released, continuing to resonate deeply with listeners and further fueling the band's massive popularity.
 Even though Tsoi was a huge star, he still lived a relatively ordinary life.
 He kept his old job in the boiler room of an apartment building, called Kamchatka, which is currently a museum/club dedicated to the singer.

 The fact that he worked at a boiler plant surprised many people.
-Tsoi said that he enjoyed the work and he also needed the money to support the band, as they still received no government support and their albums were copied and passed around the nation via magnitizdat free of charge.
+Tsoi said that he enjoyed the work and he also needed the money to support the band, as they still received no government support and their albums were copied and passed around the nation via Magnitizdat free of charge.
 This made Tsoi even more popular among the people because it showed that he was down to earth and they could relate to him.
 He also went on tour in 1988–1989 to Italy, France, and Denmark.
 Kino's finest hour came in 1990 with a concert at Moscow's Luzhniki Stadium; 62,000 fans filled the stands to celebrate the triumph of the USSR's most successful rock group.
 It also was one of the four times the Luzhniki Olympic Fire was ever lit.